Minimum Setup • For WordPress on Windows • Clear Interface • Ngrok Sharing

 How to restore a site from backup?

-1. Start the server with the Start button
+1. Start the server with the Start button.

-3. If the site was deleted and was the only project — click Restore without selecting a site, choose the backup from the list and restore
+3. If the site was deleted and was the only project — click Restore without selecting a site, choose the backup from the list and restore.

 4. If the site was deleted but other projects exist — first create a new site with the exact same name as the backup.
-Then select it, click Restore and choose the backup
+Then select it, click Restore and choose the backup.

 ✅ WPronto will automatically restore all files and the database.
 No manual file copying or database import needed!

-WPronto as a PHP learning server
+WPronto as a PHP server for training and testing

-1. Start the server with the Start button
+1. Start the server with the Start button.

-2. Click Create and enter the name: php
+2. Click Create and enter the name: php.

-3. Confirm the warning dialog (this is a special learning mode)
+3. Confirm the warning dialog (this is a special learning mode).

 4. Go to Your_Drive/WPronto/www/php/